library-data-platform/ldlite/srs.md

  14ea8ed4-672b-11eb-8681-aed9fae510e9 |   23 | 14ea8ed4-672b-11eb-8681-aed9fae510e9 |               | fef9f415-1b35-3e30-89cc-17857a611338 | 999   | f    | f    |   1 | s  | 14ea8ed4-672b-11eb-8681-aed9fae510e9
 ```

-These data can be queried effectively using SQL (see the Reporting SIG
+These data can be queried effectively using SQL (contact a member of
-for tips on this), or can be exported to an Excel spreadsheet using
+the Reporting SIG for tips and examples on this), or they can be
-LDLite, e.g.:
+exported to an Excel spreadsheet using LDLite, e.g.:

 ```python
 ld.to_xlsx(table='public.srs_marctab', filename='marctab.xlsx')
 ```

-Note that in this form the table can be very large, since it contains
+Note that the `srs_marctab` table can be very large, since it contains
 many rows for every MARC record.